EdexcelComputer ScienceExam Board Revision

 Master Edexcel Computer Science Programming using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Programming is the process of creating a set of instructions that a computer can execute to perform specific tasks.
-In Edexcel Computer Science, students learn various programming concepts, languages, and techniques to develop software applications.
+Programming is the process of creating a set of instructions that a computer can follow to perform specific tasks.
+In Edexcel Computer Science, students learn various programming concepts, languages, and techniques to develop software solutions.

 Key Concepts